thedropbears/cms-website/src/_pages/info.md

 ## What is Off Season?

-Off-season is before build season.
-During the off-season, we recruit and teach rookies the skills they will need, and we work on long-term projects like getting sponsors and recruitment.
+Off-season is the period after the local regional competition before build season.
+During the off-season, we work on our current robot to improve our skills and knowledge, usually take part in off-season competitions, which are sometimes inter-State, and work on longer-term projects including sponsorship and recruitment.
+In some years we have travelled to international competitions in Canada or the USA after the regional finals